kaiodt/northwind-data-analysis-sql/README.md

 The insights derived from this project can serve as a model for other companies looking to generate meaningful reports and enhance their strategic decisions.

+To run this project locally, check out the [Running the Project](#running-the-project) section for instructions.

 # Quick Navigation